Film SF works with film schools, universities, and colleges to help students get a permit to film class assignments in SF.

 - Not be using a vehicle for filming

-- Only taking public transit to and from the shoot location
+- Only taking public transit, taxi, and/or rideshare service to and from the shoot location

 Other permit application instructions